mattdistefano/scss-training/readme.md

 #### Nested media queries

-While CSS requires selectors to be contained within media queries, SCSS inverts this by allowing media queries to be nested within selectors.
+While CSS requires rules to be contained within media queries, SCSS inverts this by allowing media queries to be nested within rules.
 This structure is again more DRY than pure CSS and easier to read.

 ##### Example